kailash-manasarovar/statement/docs/timeline/2025/february.md

 - He then looks at the mirror and says, *this is not a two-way mirror*.
 - I'm aware of this.
 - I believe they swapped the mirror over, and removed a lot of other evidence when they broke the Internet router and doused all my belongings in pesticides, and even while [they thought I was dying in my own apartment](../2024/october.md#activity-in-the-nextdoor-apartment-number-18).
 - I had tried to get the mirror off the wall previously, probably in June of that year, and it was stuck tight.
-I mean I could not shift it at all.
+I could not shift it at all.
-- This mirror came right off in February 2025, no problem.
+- I took the mirror right off in February 2025 with Paul standing beside me, no problem.
 - My view is the gangs poisoned me with methanol that week in October, and the police in UK and Spain could have analyzed the samples I took of the water from the mains supply to give them, the supply that the Cano Lopez's and my neighbor Marie Carmen were [tampering with every day that week](../2024/october.md#who-is-involved-in-poisoning-and-drugging-me-at-my-home-in-carrer-furs), and the police in two countries refused to do so.
 - My guess is they refused because of the thousands of people already dispatched in this way; murders fully protected by the police and documented as normal-deaths by conspiring porn-gang medics and judiciary.